What Does Idempotent Mean? Idempotency for Data Engineers

 Bare INSERT without deduplication

 A plain INSERT INTO ...
 SELECT appends rows every time it runs.
-If the pipeline runs twice, the data is doubled.
-If it runs three times, tripled.
-This is the most common idempotency violation and the easiest to prevent.
+If the pipeline runs twice, data is doubled.
+Three times, tripled.
+The most common idempotency violation and the easiest to prevent.
+Fix: switch to MERGE, DELETE + INSERT, or INSERT ON CONFLICT.
+If using Spark, use .mode('overwrite') instead of .mode('append').

 -- NOT idempotent